ulmer-a/6502_board/README.md

 This repo contains kicad schematics, netlist, layout and gerber plots for the pcb, as well as a parts list and the firmware (basic features are working, but it's still under development).
-All parts are new and readily available as of Dec '21.
-This board and all it's software have been developed using only open-source tools.
+The computer is fully functional and all parts (or equivalent alternatives) are readily available as of Nov '21.
+Moreover, the board and all of it's firmware have been developed using only open-source tools.

 You are welcome to use everything contained in this repository under the terms of the GNU General Public License v3.0.